influxdata/docs-v2/content/influxdb/v2.0/reference/flux/language/lexical-elements.md

 \${  U+0024 U+007B dollar sign and opening curly bracket
 ```

-Additionally, any byte value may be specified via a hex encoding using `\x ` as the prefix.
+Additionally, any byte value may be specified via a hex encoding using `\x` as the prefix.

 ```
 string_lit       = `"` { unicode_value | byte_value | StringExpression | newline } `"` .